 6. Frankfurters were first made in a German town by the same name.
 An American began selling them in the twentieth century.
 One tale contends that when he sold them, he called them "hot dachshund sausages" because they were long and narrow like the dog.
 Sometime later, the term was shortened to hot dog.

-www.myvocabulary.com offers more than 515 word lists.
-To see food and nutrition vocabulary lists, please go to the home page for Chocolate, Exercise, Fitness, Nutrition and Tea word lists.
-2500 pages of free content at www.myvocabulary.com are available only online and without fees.
-Resources align with CCSS.
+www.myvocabulary.com offers more than 625 word lists.
+To see Food and Nutrition vocabulary lists, please go to the home page for Chocolate, Exercise, Fitness, Nutrition and Tea word lists that align with Common Core Standards.
+2500 pages of free content are available only online and without fees.